CelliesProjects/aquacontrol32/README.md

 #### Compile notes

-  - Compare your installed libraries versions against the libraries in `aquacontrol32.ino`.
-  - Check your device options in `deviceSetup.h` an `devicePinSetup.h`.
+  - Check your device options in `deviceSetup.h` and `devicePinSetup.h`.
   - Source are compiled for `mhetesp32minikit` which has support for ESP_LOGX macros.
 <br>This can be changed to a particular esp32 board by changing the `--board` option in the `compile.sh` and `flash.sh` scripts.
 <br>Look in `~/Arduino/hardware/espressif/esp32/boards.txt` to find the relevant board desciption.